imixs/imixs-mvn-repo/README.md

 ###Project Configuration - maven pom.xml

-The project setup to deployment an artefact into the imixs-github-repo is configured in the project pom.xml and looks like follows:
+The project setup to deployment an artifact into the imixs-github-repo is configured in the project pom.xml and looks like follows:

       .....
       	<properties>